Fundamentals-Projects/Swift-Simple-Class-Object-Example/README.md

-# Java-Api-REST-Project
+# Swift-Simple-Class-Object-Example
-A basic example of a API REST with Java
+A basic example of Class and Objects in Swift